 As you can imagine, these symptoms make day-to-day activities challenging, confusing, and even overwhelming at times.
 Not understanding humor or how to appropriately respond to someone's emotions, for instance, can make conversations awkward and uncomfortable.

-For the individuals with Asperger’s, however, that awkward feeling will go unnoticed.
+For the children and adults with Aspergers, however, that awkward feeling will go unnoticed.
 This is why conversations often continue even when they are inappropriate.
 They also do not think about the best interest of others when engaging in social situations.
-For example, if a baby is sleeping on a bus, individuals with Asperger’s may talk loudly, not understanding why other people are telling them to be quiet.
+For example, if a baby is sleeping on a bus, individuals with Asperger's may talk loudly, not understanding why other people are telling them to be quiet.

 Just as these individuals work hard throughout their lives to better understand the confusing social world around them, it is critical that others take an interest to better understand this syndrome.
 Knowledge and understanding are key and can help bridge the gap between those with Asperger's and those who interact with them, aiding in the development of critical and meaningful relationships.

-Positive characteristics of people with Asperger syndrome have been described as beneficial in many professions and include:
+Positive characteristics of children and adults with Asperger syndrome have been described as beneficial in many professions and include: